 The Rome Sno-Bandits have grown in many ways.
 We are now a club of over 260 and we maintain about 35 miles of snowmobile trails.
 In 2008 the Saratoga Chug a Bugs merged with the Rome Sno-Bandits.
 With the merger the Sno-Bandits picked up an additional 10 miles of trail and some members of the Chug a Bugs as new members of the Sno-Bandits.

 Fund raising is the core that supports most snowmobile clubs today.
 The Rome Sno-Bandits have several fund raising activities each year.
 Since 2001 the club has sponsored a Classic Car Show the Saturday of Fathers Day weekend.
 It is held at the Rome Alpine Village business park.
 This remains to be our largest fund raising activity of the year.
 The Car Show has grown each year.

 We also partner with the Taste of Rome committee as well as hold a Poker Run the month of January.

 Today the Sno-Bandits have grown to having their own web site (www.RomeSnoBandits.com) and a line of Rome Sno-Bandit apparel.
+You can also join us on Facebook.
 The Sno-Bandits always have fun in everything we do no matter if we are working on trails or enjoying a club ride.
 The Rome Sno-Bandits is a community based club that supports the local businesses and the surrounding area.
 The Rome Sno-Bandits remain to be a strong club in the area.